 Much of my experience comes from the university.
 When I was a UC Writing Center Director I hired and trained 70 tutors each year.
-Those 70 tutors worked with over 6,000 students every academic year.
 I worked for the Vice Chancellor, heading the Committee on Student Representation.
 I advised students on graduation requirements and prepared them for graduate school.
 I served on the National Scholarship Committee for the Rhodes Scholarship, Marshall Scholarship, and other national competitions.
-I was an academic advisor, taught undergrad writing courses, wrote grants and managed departments.
-During those years I continued to read admission files.
-I travelled to other colleges and learned from my colleagues.
+I was an academic advisor, graduate advisor, taught writing courses, wrote grants and managed departments.
 I analyzed admission statistics and coordinated with Academic Affairs to help formulate UC admissions requirements.
 I have an insider’s knowledge of how universities choose their students and what they look for in applications.

 what can you expect?

-Unlimited consultations via phone, email, FaceTime, etc. You can reach me by text almost anytime.
+Unlimited consultations via text, email, FaceTime, etc. You can text me 24/7.
 We’ll use email to work on the complicated stuff.
 We’ll also talk by phone and use FaceTime.

 Help choosing where to apply.
-You want colleges that will fit your needs and welcome your talents.
+You want colleges/graduate schools that fit your needs and welcome your talents.

-Help with all issues that arise with your applications, such as whether to retake the SAT/ACT, who should write letters of recommendation on your behalf, or how to handle an issue in your past.
+Help with all issues that arise with your applications, such as whether to retake the SAT/ACT/GRE, who should write letters of recommendation, how to handle an issue in your past, financial aid questions.

-We’ll work together on your Personal Essay, supplemental essays, any long-form questions.
-I won’t write them for you but you’ll get step by step editing and advice.
-Your Personal Essay will stand out; it will tell your story.
+Personal Statements, analytical essays, supplemental essays, dissertations, long-form questions.
+I won’t do your writing for you but you’ll get step by step editing and advice.